ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_cassandra.md

 * When upgrading a cluster on a single-datacenter or multi-datacenter setup, you must avoid any schema changes until the entire cluster has been upgraded to the same version.
 * Running `nodetool repair` on a Cassandra node affects performance on a system running live traffic.
 We recommend that you perform the Cassandra upgrade in the evening or during a maintenance window when the load is minimal.

-## Upgrade Cassandra in a multi-node single datacenter

-This section provides an example of how to upgrade Cassandra in a multi-node environment.
-The upgrade is a two-stage process:

-1. Stage 1 - Upgrade Cassandra from version 2.2.8/2.2.12 to version 2.2.19.
-2. Stage 2 - Upgrade Cassandra from version 2.2.19 to version 3.11.11.

-### Stage 1 - Upgrade Cassandra 2.2.8/2.2.12 to 2.2.19

-You must upgrade each node in your Cassandra cluster individually before moving to the next node in the cluster.
-The entire cluster must be upgraded before moving to Stage 2.

-#### Update Cassandra's driver configuration in API Gateway
+## Update Cassandra's driver configuration in API Gateway

-Before upgrading the Cassandra cluster, you must set Cassandra's driver protocol to version `V3` in your gateways:
+Before upgrading the Cassandra cluster, you must set Cassandra's driver protocol to version `V3` in each of your gateways:

 1. Create a file called `jvm.xml` in the following location: